Self-surgery: Medically supervised

 Jerri Nielsen was the sole physician on duty at the U.S. National Science Foundation Amundsen–Scott Antarctic research station in 1999 when she found a lump on her breast.
 She was forced to biopsy the lump herself.
 Her experience made international news and was the basis for her autobiography, Ice Bound.
 The lump was found to be cancerous, so she self-administered chemotherapeutic agents.
 She remained cancer-free for several years but died in 2009 after her cancer reappeared and spread to her brain.

 Self-trepanation

 Trepanation involves drilling a hole in the skull.
 The most famous instances of self-trepanation are those of Amanda Feilding, Joey Mellen (Feilding's domestic partner), and Bart Huges (who influenced Mellen and Feilding).
+In 2023, Michael Raduga performed self-neurosurgery that included electrical stimulation of the motor cortex.